nationalarchives/design-system/src/components/select/index.md

 ---
 layout: collection-page.njk
 title: Select
+description: The select component allows users to select a single value from a list of options.
 group: components
 ---

 {% from "partials/example.njk" import example %}
 {% from "partials/component-status.njk" import status %}

-The select component allows users to select a single value from a list of options.

 Where possible, avoid overusing the select component.
 Alice Bartlett gave a talk at EpicFEL called ["Burn your select tags"](https://www.youtube.com/watch?v=CUkMCQR4TpY) which explains when the `<select>` tag is not the most appropriate tag to use.